jhashikhar/digital-signal-governance/docs/category-positioning.md

 Category positioning for DSG matters because:

-1. **The gap DSG addresses is real and consequential.** Signal-layer governance conditions are not typically addressed as a distinct governance category within existing mainstream frameworks.
+1. **The gap DSG addresses is real and consequential.** Signal-layer governance conditions are not commonly articulated as a distinct governance category within existing mainstream governance frameworks.
 DSG names and structures a domain that organizations need to understand and govern.

 2. **Naming has authority consequences.** The publication of canonical definitions, taxonomic structure, and boundary conditions can establish conceptual authority within an emerging category, particularly where adjacent frameworks do not provide equivalent vocabulary.
 That authority must be established clearly and maintained consistently.